-Five Strategic Practices To Get The Most From Your Development Team
+5 Strategic Practices To Get The Most From a Development Team

 Most of us perceive developers to be extremely analytical beings who code day and night, but there is more to the profession than robotically entering 0’s and 1’s into a computer.
 Inspiration, creativity, and innovation need to be added to a project to make it truly shine.
 Being a tech lead is no cakewalk, and the transition from developer to manager is often difficult for coders, who tend to have more introverted personality types.
 Instead of focusing on writing code, tech leads become responsible for the growth and production of an entire team.
 This essentially means that you now have to deal with all sorts of people- highly technical, non-technical and those who are somewhere in between.

-The time and expertise a developer spends on designing code does not give them the relevant skills to be a people’s manager or leader.
-The ability to understand different mindsets, resolve conflicts or the ability to multitask can sometimes be overwhelming.
+The time and expertise a developer spends on designing code does not give him or her the relevant skills to effectively lead or manage a group.
+The ability to understand different mindsets, resolve conflicts, or the need to multitask can sometimes be overwhelming.

 Here are our five strategic practices to bring out the best in your development team: